rust-lang/rfcs/text/0000-cargo-sbom.md

 # Summary
 [summary]: #summary

-This RFC adds an option to Cargo that emits information for building a Software Bill of Materials (SBOM) alongside compiled artifacts.
+This RFC adds an option to Cargo that emits information for building a Software Bill of Materials (SBOM) precursor file alongside compiled artifacts.
 Similar to how Cargo "dep-info" (.d) files, this change emits SBOM data in a Cargo-specific format alongside outputs in the `target` directory.
-External tooling or Cargo subcommands can consume this file and transform it into other SBOM formats such as SPDX or CycloneDX.
+External tools or Cargo subcommands can consume this file and transform it into an SBOM such as SPDX or CycloneDX.

 # Motivation
 [motivation]: #motivation